VMBlakelock/bouquetnblooms/README.md

 It is noted and the developer is aware that there should have been more testing stages to the project however due to time constraints it wasnt possible to test further or document.

+#### Issue 6

+When deplying the project this error was found.
+Error:
+gitpod /workspace/bouquetnblooms $ heroku config:set DISABLE_COLLECT=1 --app django-bouquetnblooms
+Setting DISABLE_COLLECT and restarting ⬢ django-bouquetnblooms... !
+ ▸    Invalid credentials provided.

+This is now rectified by adding in DISABLE_COLLECT=1 manually to Heroku config vars.
+However the site no longer has UX.

+#### Issue 7

+After rectifying issue 6  - the developer went back to gitpod to open up the project and realised the projects also has no UX.
+Please use git commit history from the 30th Dec - updated Readme to see working project with UX.

 ### Validation sites

 - When validating the code for HTML and CSS using [W3C Markup Validation](https://validator.w3.org/), errors where found and some were rectified, rectified errors included simple code errors and typos.